Interpretable Battery Cycle Life Range Prediction Using Early Degradation Data at Cell Level: Conclusion

-To the best of our knowledge, it is first time that the QRF model is introduced to battery cycle life range prediction even though it has been used in predictions of drug effect, crop yield etc. Two global model-agnostic methods were employed to interpret the final QRF model, and they can be easily employed also for other advanced data-driven methods.
-These interpretable techniques can reveal underlying battery aging mechanisms and help finding features that have the most predictive power for cycle life prediction with data-driven methods.
-There are, however, several improvements to be made in future work.
-First, the dataset used for training and testing is relatively small in contrast to the size of datasets commonly used for training QRF model, such as in crop yield predictions.
-A larger dataset is desired for validating prediction performance of the QRF model and revealing a better picture of the battery degradation process.
+In the present paper, we have proposed a quantile regression forest (QRF) model for Li-ion battery cycle life prediction using early degradation data.
+To the best of our knowledge, it is the first time that the QRF model is introduced to battery cycle life range prediction even though it has been used in predictions of drug effect, crop yield etc. The proposed PI evaluation criterion in LOO-XVE can be used for optimizing hyperparameters of other regression models that are capable of providing range predictions so that high prediction interval coverage probability (PICP) value, which satisfies a preassigned nominal coverage probability, as well as low mean prediction interval width (MPIW) value can be available for decision-making.
+Two global model-agnostic methods were employed to interpret the final QRF model, and they can be easily employed also for other advanced data-driven methods.
+These interpretation techniques can reveal underlying battery aging mechanisms and help finding features that have the highest predictive power for cycle life prediction with data-driven methods.
+There are, however, several improvements that can be made in future work.
+First, the battery dataset used for training and testing is relatively small with cells tested at ambient temperature of 30 \textcelsius.
+A larger battery dataset with cells tested at ambient temperatures other than 30 \textcelsius \ is desired for both validating prediction performance of the proposed QRF model and effectiveness of the proposed two interpretation techniques that may reveal the underlying degradation process of cells tested at other ambient temperatures.
 Second, permutation importance and PDP are the two methods used in the present work to implicitly interpret the model.
-Additional interpretable techniques can be introduced in the future for further interpretation of other advanced data-driven model.
-Third, the battery calendar aging effect due to storage is not considered in this work, which could be taken into account in the future model if storage conditions are known.
-Finally, with uncertainty level of predictions quantified as length of prediction intervals, a natural next step would be to find out what contributes to the length of prediction intervals so that charging protocols that cause high uncertainty associated with cycle life prediction can be avoided.
+Additional interpretation techniques can be introduced in the future for further interpretation of other advanced data-driven models.
+Thirdly, towards online application of the final QRF model on a realistic BMS, several aspects need to be investigated, including, for example, computational efficiency and memory footprint of the final QRF model for real-time embedded applications.
+Fourthly, it would be very interesting to investigate the robustness of the QRF model with respect to both varying operating conditions and measurement noise in the data.
+Fifthly, our proposed method does not consider calendar aging that happens during any dedicated resting periods for long time (e.g., battery storage, vehicle parking etc).
+Since the calendar aging impacts the early capacity fade of a cell, it is reasonable to expect that a QRF model trained using calendric and cyclic aging data may still show good prediction performance.
+However, this needs to be tested and verified in our future work.
+Lastly, the hybrid data-driven method is also an important category, one possibility of using a second data-driven model to extrapolate values of important features can be investigated so that even earlier or less degradation data is needed for battery cycle life prediction with high accuracy and reliability.
+Another possibility of using physics-based model for plausibility check and rationalization of prediction output from data-driven model can also be investigated.
+This may help interpret confidence in the predictions by the data-driven model.